persuaded9041/poke-solus-fr/docs/PLANNED.md

 ## Repository
 - Add config command line flags for users to modify certain settings while building the ROMs
-    - Which sprite sets are used for front sprites
+    - Which sprite sets are used for front sprites (R/B, R/G, Yellow, Solus, Space World 97)
     - Whether to enable certain other features?